davidsteimle/RemoteInfoGather/README.md

 > Steimle: scan the field for SerialNumber, Manufacturer, UUID, BaseBoardProduct, ChassisTypes.
 Why are you still reading this?
 Go, man, go!

 Sweet!
 Those are the items I am getting with [``$ScriptBlock1``](#ScriptBlock1).
-My Enterprise has 50,000 machines.
-Based on my timing above, this should maybe take a while, but it's easy!
+My fictional Enterprise has 10,000 machines.
+Based on my timing above, this should take about 5 hours, but it's easy!

-_Starts script, goes to lunch.
+_Starts script, answers some emails, gets coffee, attends a meeting, goes to lunch.
 Waits a bit...
 Done!_

-So, I wrap my results up in a CSV, because managers love CSV files, and off it goes.
+So, I wrap my results up in a CSV, because managers love _Excel_, and off it goes.

 Incoming email: